Pop-Tarts Bowl: Orlando (2001–present)

 From 2005 to 2009, the stadium faced challenges in preparing the stadium for two bowl games in less than one week (the Citrus Bowl is traditionally held New Year's Day).
 This was also in part due to the Florida high school football championship games being held at the stadium shortly before the bowls.
 In 2009, rainy weather turned the stadium's grass field into a muddy, sloppy, quagmire for both bowl games.
 In 2010, the stadium switched to artificial turf, facilitating the quick turnaround necessary.

 In 2009, the bowl announced that the Big East was to be one of the tie-in conferences for four years starting in 2010, with the bowl having the option of selecting Notre Dame once during the four years.
 In October 2009, the bowl announced that they had extended their agreement with the ACC for the same term.
 The game would match the third pick from the ACC against the second selection from the Big East.
 The previous agreement had matched the 4th pick from the ACC against the 4th or 5th pick from the Big Ten.
-ACC and Big East teams subsequently met in the 2010 through 2013 games, except for 2011 when Notre Dame was selected (as permitted in the agreement with the Big East) and in 2013 when the Louisville Cardinals of the American Athletic Conference were selected ("The American" became the football successor to the Big East in 2013).
+ACC and Big East teams subsequently met in the 2010 through 2013 games, except for 2011 when Notre Dame was selected (as permitted in the agreement with the Big East).
+In 2013, the Big East's non-football members broke away from the conference under the Big East name, and its football-playing members continued as the American Athletic Conference.

 Since 2014, the game features the second pick from the ACC after the New Year's Six bowls make their picks—usually the losing team from the ACC Football Championship Game, or one of the division runners-up—against the third pick from the Big 12.

+A new trophy for the bowl was unveiled in December 2023, featuring two slots for Pop-Tarts atop a metallic football.
+The mascot, named "Strawberry", is a large anthropomorphic Pop-Tart that was deemed the "first-ever edible mascot"; it was lowered into a giant toaster and presented for players to eat after the game, having been replaced by an edible replica.